TCN Set to Site $200m Power Transmission Project in Ogun

 The Transmission Company of Nigeria (TCN) is to construct a $200million power transmission project in Ogun State, the Managing Director of the company, Mr. Usman Gur Mohammed, has disclosed.

-Speaking when he paid a courtesy visit on the state Governor, Senator Ibikunle Amosun, in his office in Abeokuta yesterday, Mohammed said the project, when completed, will address the inadequacy of the transmission capacity of the nation, which currently stands at 6,500 megawatt.
+Speaking when he paid a courtesy visit on the state Governor, Senator Ibikunle Amosun in Abeokuta, Mohammed said the project, when completed, would address the inadequacy of the transmission capacity of the nation, which currently stands at 6,500 megawatt.

 According to him, the project would also increase available power to industrial concerns and the populace.